Online Class Help

 How Much Time Do I Need?

-You need to devote a minimum of three hours per week for each unit of credit.
+You need to devote a minimum of three hours per week for each unit of credit in an online class.
 For example, if a course is three units, you should expect to dedicate at least nine hours per week to that one course.
 Note that if you do not have the advisories for the course, or English is your second language, it may take you longer.

 Tips for Online Classes